Trent University

 • Required: IESS 1001H, ERSC 1010H, ERSC 1020H, INDG 1001H and INDG 1002H

-• For those interested in a science degree (B.Sc.) consider taking your required 1.0 MATH credit (MATH 1001H, 1080H, 2081H and 2082H, do not satisfy the Mathematics requirement for a Bachelor of Science degree).
+• For those interested in a science degree (B.Sc.) consider taking your required 1.0 MATH credit in first year (Note: MATH 1001H, 1080H, 2081H and 2082H, do not satisfy the Mathematics requirement for a Bachelor of Science degree).

-• As many IESS courses are not Science credits, it is strongly recommended that you take 1000 level science courses in order to meet prerequisite requirements for upper-level science courses.
+• For the science degree (B.Sc.) please note that many IESS courses are not Science credits.
+It is strongly recommended that you take 1000 level science courses in order to meet prerequisite requirements for upper-level science courses.

 • For those interested in the Specialization in Indigenous Performance, take INDG 1570H in first year.